tonilopezmr/Android-EasySQLite/README.md

 Use easily the database SQLite on android using the DAO and transformer design patterns.

+Los metodos basicos ya están implementados en las clase SQLiteDelegate<T>, si necesitas más consultas tendrías que extender de ella.

+Basic methods are already implemented in the class SQLiteDelegate<T>, if you need further queries you should extend from it.

 #How to use

 ####Import with Gradle: